Last Updated: January 2023

-Whether you work for a company or run your own business, it can be a big challenge to step off the hamster wheel of life and work for long enough to look back upon what you’ve achieved, learned or even just lived through in order to integrate the lessons that our experiences have to teach us.
+When you run your own business, it can be a big challenge to step off the hamster wheel of work long enough to look back upon what you’ve achieved, learned or even just lived through in order to integrate the lessons that our experiences have to teach us.

-With my clients, a big portion of the magic of our work together comes about because we create a container together in order for them to do some intentional reflection.
-Hitting the pause button helps them sink in to the truth of their present situation.
+With my clients, a big portion of the magic of our work together comes from all the intentional reflection.
+We hit the pause button together, so that we can take a good hard look at what’s really been going on in their business.
 Reflection is a powerful tool.
 Often once we take some time to reflect on a problem, we automatically see new solutions.
-And often these solutions are ones that seem obvious and easy to implement.
+And these solutions are usually ones that seem obvious and easy to implement.

-And yet, just sitting down with a piece of paper and our own thoughts feels totally daunting and unproductive, so it either gets done half-heartedly or doesn’t happen at all.
+But just sitting down with a piece of paper and our own thoughts usually feels daunting, so business reflection either gets done half-heartedly or doesn’t happen at all.
 Most of us need tools or structure to help us guide our reflective thinking, myself included!
-Over the years I’ve collected tons of resources for reflection and am always looking for and experimenting with new ones.
+Over the years I’ve collected some resources for reflection and am always looking for and experimenting with new ones.
 Here are a few of my favourites!

-Note: these are tools you can choose from, not a list of steps in the reflection process.
-Choose one that appeals based on the kind of reflection you want to do!
+Note: these are tools you can choose from, not a list of steps in the business reflection process.
+Choose one that appeals based on the kind of reflection you want to do.

 This one is a bit of a doozy, because it requires re-evaluating all of your tasks and responsibilities and categorizing them according to your own values.
 You often see some ugly truths about how you’ve been spending your time and what you’ve been choosing to prioritize at the expense of more important or meaningful work.
 I personally define “important” as relating to your values, the work that is closest to your heart, or what you feel is your purpose.
 “Urgent” can relate to either time-based or financial pressures, anything that “keeps the wheels on” your business or life, so to speak, or ’emergencies’ of any kind.